A Photographer’s Guide to Transmission: Understanding How Light Filters Through

 When light hits an object or substance (like a gas) without being fully reflected, scattered, or absorbed, that is called transmission.
 Glass and other materials that transmit light often don’t do it perfectly.
 There’s almost always some reflection, absorption, and refraction that go along with transmission.

 Refraction is the change in direction due to the change in the transmission medium.
 You have heard that the of light is constant and never changes; this is true, but only in a vacuum.
-The speed of light in air is nearly the same as it is in a vacuum, but when light encounters a transparent material—like glass or —it gets slowed down significantly.
+The speed of light in air is nearly the same as it is in a vacuum, but when light encounters a transparent material—like glass or water—it gets slowed down significantly.

 Dispersion and Refractive Index

 The refractive index also varies with the wavelength of light.
-This is called dispersion and causes the splitting of light into the colours of the rainbow in a prism, as in the image below.
+This is called dispersion and causes the splitting of light into the colours of the in a prism, as in the image below.
 It also causes chromatic aberration in lenses.

 A rainbow of light caused by the way it travels through an objectA rainbow of light caused by the way it travels through an objectA rainbow of light caused by the way it travels through an object